“What’s for dinner?”

 My kids love to gently rinse beautiful butter lettuce and carefully dry it in the salad spinner to then wrap the burgers in.

 Kids love to scoop and fill, even when it comes to food.
-The slightly sweet and salty filling in this Asian Turkey Lettuce Wrap recipe is fun for kids of all ages to spoon into lettuce cups and munch away.
+The slightly sweet and salty filling is fun for kids of all ages to spoon into lettuce cups and munch away.

 The filling can also be served over chopped romaine lettuce and rice (cauliflower or white).